d2l-ai/d2l-en/chapter_attention-mechanism/seq2seq-attention.md

 Again, we use the same training hyper-parameters as in :numref:`sec_seq2seq`.
 The training loss is similar to the seq2seq model, because the sequences in the training dataset are relative short.
-The additional attention layer doesn't lead to a significant different.
+The additional attention layer does not lead to a significant different.
 But due to both attention layer computational overhead and we unroll the time steps in the decoder, this model is much slower than the seq2seq model.